jaeyoung0909/AI-vocabulary-book/System and Unit Test Report.md

 "" As a user, I want to review my unknwon words, so that I can see what words were previously unknwon (they still might be unfamiliar). "

 #### scenario 1.
-1. connect AI vocabulary book website; click 'log in'; type
+1. Connect AI vocabulary book website; click 'log in'; type
 - name = 'admin'
 - password = 'aivoc'
 - User should see 'Recommandations' button under the text area
-2. click 'Recommandations' button; User should see words list which is unfamiliar.
+2. Click 'Recommandations' button; User should see words list which is unfamiliar.